human-centered design strategist

 At this time I also started testing out some of these versions in HTML/CSS.

-As I was testing this iteration, I realized by getting stuck on the idea that the form had to remain on the page was seriously limiting screen space.
+As I was testing this Iteration 2, I realized by getting stuck on the idea that the form had to remain on the page was seriously limiting screen space.
 Realistically, the user only needs to see the form once before starting the session, so why not tuck it away in an overlay and then make it accessible for reference, just in case?
 This left way more room for the other elements and let the interface breathe a bit more.
 Tooltips were also added for further explanation.

 While I redesigned the front-end, I also simultaneously implemented backend features in Javscript to improve functionality, user feedback, and error handling.
 These included: